AaronGWang/AI-ML-Application-Info/README.md

 - You will be provided similar learning material as group members.
 There is no time limit to when you complete everything, and you may work at your own pace.
 - You will not be able to work on the group's machine learning models during the school year, but our officers and mentors will provide you with other projects (e.g. online projects from kaggle.com) for you to work through by yourself.
 - Being an associete member, and having outstanding accomplishments will GREATLY boost your chances of being an offical member next application.
-- If a club member seen to be unfit at any time, or decides to retract their position at anytime, an outstanding associete member will replace them.
+- If a club member is seen as unfit, or decides to retract their position at anytime, an outstanding associete member will replace them.

 ***NOTE: Seniors will likely be chosen as associete members, as they won't be here for the next school year and therefore won't be able to work with other group members.***